Natalie Mullins is a partner in Gowling WLG's Toronto office, practising in the Advocacy and Environmental Litigation groups.

 Natalie has been litigating complex commercial and environmental cases for over 15 years and appears frequently in all levels of Ontario Courts including the Court of Appeal.
 She has conducted several trials, private arbitrations and hearings before administrative tribunals including the Environmental Review Tribunal.

-Natalie is a leading environmental litigator in Canada and is recognized as one of the top in her field by The Best Lawyers in Canada and Canadian Legal Lexpert Directory.
+Natalie is a leading environmental litigator in Canada and is recognized as one of the top in her field by The Best Lawyers in Canada, Who's Who Legal and Canadian Legal Lexpert Directory.
 Her specific expertise is advocating on behalf of clients embroiled in complex contaminated land disputes, often involving multiple parties and properties.
 Among her notable reported decisions are:

 - Canadian Tire Real Estate Ltd. v.
 Huron Concrete Supply Ltd., a leading contaminated sites case heard before the Ontario Superior Court of Justice, where Natalie acted for the successful plaintiff in recovering remediation damages for offsite migration of contamination.